sourcepole/qwc2-server/README.md

 Feature report service
 ----------------------

-Generates a report (i.e. could be a PDF document) for a feature based on a feature id any layer id.
+Generates a report (i.e. could be a PDF document) for a feature using the specified template.

 Run as